awillats/clinc/TASKS.md

     - discussion to set order of certain subsections
     - [x] new outline?

-  - [x] make intro-results changes (to outline)
+  - [x] make intro-results changes (to outline) 🎯
-  - [ ] compartmentalize sections so they can be moved flexibly 🎯
+  - [~] compartmentalize sections so they can be moved flexibly 🎯
+    - [ ] impact of intervention section needs splitting in two
   - [ ] move sections to new outline
     - outline to imports script?